-Julian Assange’s Cat Is Safe And Sound, Wikileaks Confirms
+Julian Assange’s Cat Is Safe And Sound, WikiLeaks Confirms

 — Evening Standard (@standardnews) April 11, 2019

-Fortunately, the cat is safe and sound and in good hands, according to Wikileaks.
-Following reports over the past few days that Michi had left Assange’s apartment for greener pastures months ago, the news organization confirmed those reports, putting an end to speculation about the fate of the feline.
+Fortunately, the cat is safe and sound and in good hands, according to WikiLeaks.
+Over the past few days, reports indicated that Michi had left Assange’s apartment for greener pastures months ago.
+The news organization confirmed those reports, putting an end to speculation about the fate of the feline.

-Specifically, it appears that Assange saw the writing on the wall months ago and decided to ship the animal off to a safe place at some point in October 2018.
-In a Saturday tweet, the agency said that the animal has been re-homed since then.
+Specifically, it appears that Assange saw the writing on the wall months ago, and decided to ship the animal off to a safe place at some point in October 2018.
+On Saturday, WikiLeaks took to Twitter to confirm that the animal has since been re-homed.

 “We can confirm that Assange’s cat is safe.
 Assange asked his lawyers to rescue him from embassy threats in mid-October.
 They will be reunited in freedom.”

-The tweet leaves unanswered specific questions about the animal’s whereabouts, such as who is taking care of him or even what country he is in.
+While the tweet does provide some comfort for those who were worried about the feline’s well-being, it doesn’t answer specific questions about the animal’s whereabouts, caretaker, or even what country it’s living in.